PG in UK After MBBS in India 2024

 Reasons to study PG in the UK after MBBS in India

 Some of the best universities in the world are located in the UK.
 The UK’s universities are renowned for providing top-notch instruction and research training.
 As a result, university degrees from British universities are highly valued worldwide.
-Furthermore, in contrast to other nations worldwide, postgraduate studies in the UK often last less time, so it is economically also a better option to choose.
+Furthermore, compared to other nations worldwide, postgraduate studies in the UK often last less time, so it is also a better option economically.
 In other words, a student can start their profession with a degree and save time, money, and a year.

 In the UK, a PG in medicine lasts two to three years.
 The MCI accepts degrees earned at UK universities.
 Australia, Canada, New Zealand, and the USA are a few additional nations that the MCI recognizes.
 After completing an MBBS in India, the applicant can apply for an MS or MD in the UK without passing the NEET-PG test.
 In the UK, postgraduate degrees typically start in either May or September.
 You must note the timelines to avoid missing the opportunities of various UK universities.